-Once all the shortening is incorporated, add the Fustini’s Olive Oil and mix on medium high speed for 5 to 8 minutes or until the dough is smooth and light.
-Turn the mixer on low and while the dough is mixing, combine the salt, baking powder, pork stock and Fustini’s Vinegar and slowly drizzle this mixture into the dough with the machine running and mix until thoroughly combined.
-Turn the mixer speed back to high and mix dough a few more minutes.
+Once all the shortening is incorporated, add the olive oil and mix on medium-high speed for 5 to 8 minutes or until the dough is smooth and light.
+Turn the mixer on low and while the dough is mixing, combine the salt, baking powder, pork stock and vinegar and slowly drizzle this mixture into the dough with the machine running and mix until thoroughly combined.
+Turn the mixer speed back to high and mix the dough for a few more minutes.
 The dough is ready to be used.

 Preheat oven to 375 degrees and prepare a steamer.
 Working one tamale at a time, spread some masa on the inside of a corn husk.
 Spoon some filling on top and enclose the filling in masa by folding the rolling the corn husk over and folding to secure.
 Stack tamales in steamer or covered pot with a small amount of water.

 Steam tamales until fully cooked and very hot, 30 to 40 minutes depending on amount of tamales and type of pan.
 Remove tamales from husk and place on baking sheet.
 Re-heat sauce and spoon over the top.
 Top with cheese mixture and place into hot oven to melt cheese, 5 minutes.
 Serve immediately.

 Trim fat from pork loin and cut it into one-inch cubes.
 Combine flour, cumin, coriander, cayenne, salt and pepper in plastic bags and dust pork cubes with seasoned flour.
 Heat olive oil and lard in a large heavy bottom pan over moderate heat and brown pork in batches in hot oil, browning all sides and removing after browning.
 Brown pork in batches if necessary so they are not crowded in the pan.